coder/backstage-plugins/plugins/backstage-plugin-coder/docs/components.md

 ### Notes

-- The logic for processing user input into a new workspaces query is automatically debounced to wait 400ms.
+- The logic for processing user input into a new workspaces query is automatically debounced.

 ## `CoderWorkspacesCard.WorkspacesList`